auth0/auth0-flutter/auth0_flutter/README.md

 Logging the user out involves clearing the Universal Login session cookie and then deleting the user's credentials from your app.

-Call the `logout()` method in the in the `onPressed` callback of your **Logout** button.
+Call the `logout()` method in the `onPressed` callback of your **Logout** button.
 Once the session cookie has been cleared, delete the user's credentials.<!--  link to the section on deleting the stored credentials -->

 ```dart
 await auth0.webAuthentication.logout();